OliverMead/mazer-hs/README.md

 - Removing dead-end nodes from the generated list
 - Automatically finding an entry-point
 - Displaying the 'solved' maze based on the difference between the new list of nodes and the original list of nodes
+- Only check nodes that aren't 'paths'
 ## To Do
 - Automatically find the size of the maze
-- Only check nodes that are branching points as described above
 - Generate random, large mazes to solve
 - (Potentially) implement bitmap reading to load and solve B/W image based mazes